Saturday, August 15, 2015

 "Magnolia" - Seen on a bridge spanning Little Androscoggin with the inspection

 party.
-This picture of the interurban car "Magnolia" was taken prior to the
+This picture of the interurban car "Magnolia" was taken before the

 opening of the road in 1914.
 (From Maine Historical Society files.)